 This month I managed to read and review seven books.
 Here is a roundup of my blog posts this month…

-Thank you to everyone who has visited my blog this month and shared my posts, I really appreciate it!
-Let me know if you have read any of my November reads, and what you thought of them.
+As always I would like to thank everyone who has visited my blog this month and shared my posts, I really appreciate it.
+Have you read any of my September books?
+What did you think?